ccie18643/PyBGP/README.md

 #### Already implemented:

- - TX/RX Network IO - running as coroutine
  - Finite State Machine - running as coroutine
  - Event system with message queuing
+ - TX/RX Network IO - running as coroutine
+ - Timers - connect_retry, hold, keepalive
+ - Support for parsing and creating of BGP messages
  - Passive and Active connectivity with collision detection mechanism
  - Ability to maintain simultaneous connectivity with multiple peers